Old Airport (Doha): History

-Administration
+Central Municipal Council

 When free elections of the Central Municipal Council first took place in Qatar during 1999, Old Airport was designated the seat of constituency no. 9.
 It would remain seat of constituency no. 9 in the next three consecutive elections until the fifth municipal elections in 2015, when it was decided that it would become the seat of constituency no. 8.
 Included among constituency no. 8's districts are Ras Abu Aboud, east Nu`ayjah, Al Khulaifat, Al Hitmi, Doha Port, Al Mirqab, Al Souq, Old Al Ghanim, Al Jasrah, Umm Ghuwailina, Najma, Fereej bin Durham, Al Hilal, Al Mansoura, and Barahat Al Jufairi.

 In the inaugural municipal elections in 1999, Abdulrahman Mohammed Al-Jufairi won the elections, receiving 61%, or 617 votes.
 Trailing behind him with 28.2%, or 285 votes was Salman Ahmed Mohammed Al Meer.
 Voter turnout was 84.7%.
 Constituency no. 9 became in notable in the 2002 elections when it elected Sheikha Yousuf Hasan Al Jufairi, making her the first woman win a municipal election in the GCC.
 Al-Jufairi went on to retain her seat in the three following elections in 2007, 2011 and 2015.

 Transport

 Road

 Mowasalat is the official transport company of Qatar and serves the community through its operation of public bus routes.
 Old Airport is served by one bus line which departs from Al Ghanim Bus Station.
 Route 11 has stops at Najma, LuLu Hypermarket and Old Airport and a terminus at Al Thumama at Bus Stop 5, running at a frequency of every 20 minutes on all days of the week.

 Major roads that run through the district are D Ring Road, E Ring Road, Airport Street (also known as Matar Street) and Najma Street.
+Private vehicles and taxis are the dominant means of transport, while infrastructure for non-motorized travel, such as cycling and walking, is underdeveloped.
+Sidewalks are present but often in disrepair, functioning more as curbs than integrated pedestrian pathways.
+The absence of dedicated pedestrian crossings and inadequate sidewalk continuity pose safety concerns, particularly near commercial zones.
+The neighborhood's traffic management measures are minimal, with speed humps being the primary form of calming device.
+Parking is typically informal and decentralized, with vehicles parked along internal streets or in front of individual shops and homes.